falexwolf/falexwolf.me/research.md

 ## Generative modeling of single-cell perturbation effects

 [<img src="https://pbs.twimg.com/media/EAq3dqdUwAEQssP?format=jpg&name=900x900" style="width: 140px; margin: 15px 20px 5px 0px"  align="left">](/publications#P27)
 We showed that generative models are able to predict single-cell perturbation responses out-of-distribution [[P27](/publications#P27)].
 In principle, this approach should enable training models to predict the effects of disease and disease treatment across cell types and species.
 While the first implementation of the approach (scGen) relied on latent space vector arithmetics, we recently published an end-to-end-trained model based on a conditional variational autoencoder (trVAE) [[P29](/publications#P29)] and a deep factor model [[P32](/publications#P32)].
 We wrote a review about the emerging field [[P31](/publications#P31)].
+With [Fabian Theis](https://scholar.google.de/citations?user=sqWpn2AAAAAJ).

 {P32}